jclind/time-tracker/README.md

 -   add footer
 -   don't allow set active tag button to be pressed until data is loaded
 -   time table tags are too big and take up too much space.
+-   fix editing time in the edit time modal.
+-   optimize css for desktop and smaller mobile.